 Safety Communications Network

-ACREM does however provide personnel for safety communications for some events, and personnel to assist on barricades or traffic control when required by authorities or event authorities.
-ACREM Members can provide a donation based service offering radio communications between safety or check points for events such as fun runs, carnivals, cross country events, etc. Following a major incident ACREM Members may also be called upon to set up and operate radiocommunications links so that isolated communities can summon help using CB channels.
+Depending on member availability ACREM can however provide personnel for safety communications for some events, and personnel to assist on barricades or traffic control (on private property) when required by event organisers.
+ACREM Members can sometimes provide a donation based service offering radio communications between safety or check points for events such as fun runs, carnivals, cross country events, etc. Following a major incident ACREM Members may also be called upon to set up and operate radiocommunications links so that isolated communities can summon help using CB channels.
 ACREM is in the process of building 3 transportable repeaters for use on the UHF CB emergency channels for just such an event.
-ACREM Members are covered by Volunteer Workers insurance while participating in approved ACREM activities.

-ACREM volunteers can provide low-risk security & safety services for various community events.
+ACREM volunteers have also provided low-risk security & safety services for various community events.
 As ACREM is staffed by volunteers, who do not get paid for their work, and as ACREM does not charge a fee but rather asks for a donation, ACREM members can provide “security” services without the need for a security or Master licence.
-This works the same as when SES or RFS provide security for various community events, including the Sydney olympic games.
+This works the same as when SES or RFS provide security for various community events, including the Sydney Olympic games.
 In an email from the NSW Police Force Security Licensing & Enforcement Directorate (SLED), it was stated:

 “The exemption previously offered to your organisation still stands as under section 4 of the Act, volunteers are excluded from requiring to hold a security licence.”

 Many ACREM members have past experience working in the security industry, so they know what needs to be done.
 Event organisers that do not necessarily need licensed security on site can have ACREM volunteers perform the tasks.
-ACREM currently provides “security” for the Cancer Council of NSW for various Relay for Life events around the Hunter Region.
+In past years ACREM has provided “security” for the Cancer Council of NSW for various Relay for Life events around the Hunter Region.

 How to call ACREM